UVicNotes/CSC-106/README.md

 If you'd like to contribute your notes please study the github repository and submit a pull request.

-To submit a pull request fork the repo and make changes locally, push and then make a pull request.
+To submit a pull request fork the repo and make changes in your local repository, push and then make a pull request.